Glossary of research terms

 Occurs whenever any item or information is sent from one foreign country to another foreign country.

-In the context of controlled substances, a full-time faculty member who holds a DEA or VBP registration and who is responsible for ordering, storing, using, recordkeeping and disposing of controlled substances on his/her IACUC or VCU controlled substance research protocols.
+In the context of controlled substances, a full-time faculty member who holds a DEA or VBOP registration and who is responsible for ordering, storing, using, recordkeeping and disposing of controlled substances on their IACUC or VCU controlled substance research protocols.
 Completion of appropriate training is required.

 An organized system that uses observational study methods to collect uniform data (clinical and other) to evaluate specified outcomes for a population defined by a particular disease, condition or exposure, and that serves one or more predetermined scientific, clinical or policy purposes.

 The process of attempting to discern the identities that have been removed from de-identified data.